 Salary Information and Job Outlook

-The average annual salary of electricians, including industrial electricians, was $53,560 in May 2013, according to the U.S. Bureau of Labor Statistics (BLS).
-The job outlook for electricians is good; the BLS predicted employment for these workers to increase 20% between 2012 and 2022.
+In May 2018, the BLS reported that electricians, including industrial electricians, in the 90th percentile or higher earned $94,620 or more per year, whereas the bottom 10th percentile earned $32,940 or less per year.
+The job outlook for electricians is good; the BLS predicted employment for these workers to increase much faster than the average through 2028.
 This above-average level of job growth can be attributed to structures requiring more wiring than in the past, an overall increase in the construction industry and the necessary maintenance of dated electrical equipment in factories.